Main Article Content

 Methodology

 Two dummy endogenous variable models were estimated to assess the impact of depressive disorder on labor income.
-These models account for the distinct effects of the disorder on men and women, reflecting the varying characteristics of the illness's impacte.
+These models account for the distinct effects of the disorder on men and women, reflecting the varying characteristics of the illness's impact.

 Results